 - Cook pasta according to package instructions.
 Drain and return the noodles to the pot.
 Set pot aside for later.

 - Preheat the oven to 425 degrees Fahrenheit.
-On a large sheet pan, add the zucchini, onion, and garlic.
+On a large sheet pan, add the peeled zucchini, onion, and garlic.
 Pour the olive oil over the vegetables, add the ground mustard powder, and toss to combine so all the veggies are coated.

 - Roast in the oven for 40 minutes, flipping halfway.